 There are many other plants rabbits won’t eat, but these are a few you can plant right away while you research what else to plant.

-1. Electronic rabbit repellent
+1. Use an electronic rabbit repellent

 Hoont Powerful Solar Battery Powered Ultrasonic Outdoor Pest and Animal Repeller This is by far my favorite method of keeping rabbits away from my garden.

-There are many models on the market today, but I prefer this solar battery-powered ultrasonic outdoor animal & pest repeller – it’s motion-activated and makes it almost hands-free (I prefer to move it around the yard occasionally to make sure I cover all areas.
+There are many models on the market today, but I prefer this solar battery-powered ultrasonic outdoor animal & pest repeller – it’s motion-activated and makes it almost hands-free (I prefer to move it around the yard occasionally to make sure I cover all areas).

 If you struggle with unwanted critters in your garden and around your home, you need to give this a try.

-2. Use a rabbit proof garden fence
+2. Install a rabbit proof garden fence

 A similar idea is to use floating row covers at night (that’s when rabbits love to roam the garden).